-From time-to-time, certain companies have asserted exclusive patent, copyright and other intellectual property rights to technologies that are important to the industry in which Trinity Biotech operates.
-In the event that any of such claims relate to its planned products, Trinity Biotech intends to evaluate such claims and, if appropriate, seek a licence to use the protected technology.
-There can be no assurance that Trinity Biotech would, firstly, be able to obtain licences to use such technology or, secondly, obtain such licences on satisfactory commercial terms.
-If Trinity Biotech or its suppliers are unable to obtain or maintain a licence to any such protected technology that might be used in Trinity Biotech's products, Trinity Biotech could be prohibited from marketing such products.
-It could also incur substantial costs to redesign its products or to defend any legal action taken against it.
-If Trinity Biotech's products should be found to infringe protected technology, Trinity Biotech could also be required to pay damages to the infringed party.
+From time-to-time, certain companies have asserted exclusive patent, copyright and other intellectual property rights to technologies that are important to the industry in which we operate.
+If any of such claims relate to our planned products, we intend to evaluate such claims and, if appropriate, seek a licence to use the protected technology.
+There can be no assurance that we would be able to obtain licences to use such technology or, obtain such licences on satisfactory commercial terms.
+If we or our suppliers are unable to obtain or maintain a licence to any such protected technology that might be used in our products, we could be prohibited from marketing such products.
+We could also incur substantial costs to redesign its products or to defend any legal action taken against it.
+If Trinity Biotech's products should be found to infringe protected technology, we could also be required to pay damages to the infringed party.